Pitson3/UdaConnect/README.md

 ### New Services
 New services can be created inside of the `modules/` subfolder.
 You can choose to write something new with Flask, copy and rework the `modules/api` service into something new, or just create a very simple Python application.

-As a reminder, each module should have:
-1. `Dockerfile`
-2. Its own corresponding DockerHub repository
-3. `requirements.txt` for `pip` packages
-4. `__init__.py`

-### Docker Images
-`udaconnect-app` and `udaconnect-api` use docker images from `isjustintime/udaconnect-app` and `isjustintime/udaconnect-api`.
-To make changes to the application, build your own Docker image and push it to your own DockerHub repository.
-Replace the existing container registry path with your own.

 ## Configs and Secrets
 In `deployment/db-secret.yaml`, the secret variable is `d293aW1zb3NlY3VyZQ==`.
 The value is simply encoded and not encrypted -- this is ***not*** secure!
 Anyone can decode it to see what it is.